redlotusdesignz/redlotusdesignz/README.md

 # Hola!
 So glad to see you here 🐮

 I'm a freelance web designer who is currently studying automation testing and frontend technologies.
-My background is in customer support, where I helped clients troubleshoot technical cases and billing issues within SaaS companies.
-For fun, I develop visual novel games using Ren'Py.
-I started writing my tech articles back in February 2020 as I enjoy writing and sharing my thoughts with the tech community.
+My interest is working with JAMStack and web automation.
+My background is in customer support, where I helped clients troubleshoot technical cases and billing issues within the SaaS industries.
+For fun, I develop visual novel games using Ren'Py and teach a webcomics design course on Skillshare.
+I started writing my tech articles on Hashnode back in February 2020 as I enjoy writing and sharing my thoughts with the tech community.

 ## Fun facts about me 🌙